Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-One may wonder however, whether parametrizing by $k$ doesn't make the \bidsnP problem FPT, so that approximating the planar optimum as in \autoref{thm:scheme} would in fact be unnecessary.
+One may wonder however, whether parameterizing by $k$ does not make the \bidsnP problem FPT, so that approximating the planar optimum as in \autoref{thm:scheme} would in fact be unnecessary.
 Furthermore, even if it is necessary to approximate, one may ask whether the runtime given in \autoref{thm:scheme} can be improved.
-In particular, note that the runtime we obtain in \autoref{thm:scheme} is similar to that of a PTAS, i.e., the exponent of $n$ in the running time depends on $\eps$.
+In particular, note that the runtime we obtain in \autoref{thm:scheme} is similar to that of a PTAS, i.e., the exponent of $n$ in the running time depends on~$\eps$.
 Ideally we would like an EPAS, which has a runtime of the form~$f(k,\eps)\polyn$, i.e., we would like to treat $\eps$ as a parameter as well.
-The following theorem shows that both approximating and runtime dependence on $\eps$ are in fact necessary in \autoref{thm:scheme}.
+The following theorem\footnote{We note that the W[1]-hardness in \autoref{thm:lb-scheme-biDSN} for \bidsnP and also in \autoref{thm:lb-biDSN} for \bidsn carries over to the parameterization by the solution size and also to the solution cost when restricting to integer edge weights.} shows that both approximation and runtime dependence on $\eps$ are in fact necessary in \autoref{thm:scheme}.